 COLLABORATION: We value collaboration, both internally and externally.
 We promote open communication as a critical means of achieving collaboration.

-RESPECT: We treat all individuals, groups and organisations we interact with with understanding and courtesy, and in a manner that demonstrates recognition of their concerns.
+RESPECT: We treat all individuals, groups and organisations we interact with understanding and courtesy, and in a manner that demonstrates recognition of their concerns.
 This applies to both internal and external relationships.

 Respect includes empathy for the personal, social and cultural needs of all clients and client groups.
 We are a people-centred organisation.